 This organic conversion was implemented about a year ago, with certification a long-term goal, and is one of many adjustments Vinden has made to make his operation more sustainable, with many of them buffering against the impact of a warming climate.
 “In the Hunter, harvest is continually getting earlier and with increasing heatwaves.
 Looking after the soil so the vines are increasingly resilient is paramount.
 We’ve just had four years of extreme drought, to seeing rainfall become more sporadic, so we have to be agile and proactive when it comes to combating climate change.”

 Both out of a desire for diversity in his winemaking and to buffer against these issues, Vinden has planted a raft of grape varieties across Somerset and his home vineyard.
-“I am planting a multitude of new blocks and varieties in the Hunter Valley to make sure we are ready for the future.
+“I am planting a multitude of new blocks and varieties to make sure we are ready for the future.
 Recently, I’ve planted gamay, pinot noir, pinot meunier, grenache, cinsault, mourvèdre and new clones of tempranillo and chardonnay.”

-Vinden’s transition to organic methods has naturally seen him eliminate synthetic herbicides, pesticides, insecticides and fungicides, with only biological sprays employed.
+Vinden’s transition to organic methods has naturally seen him eliminate synthetic herbicides, pesticides, insecticides and fungicides, with only copper, sulphur and biological sprays employed.
 Cover crops are planted to increase organic matter in the soil, as well as to act as insectary plantings to encourage beneficial insects that prey on less-beneficial ones, with under-vine mowers employed in lieu of herbicides.

 “It is more expensive to spray and work the soil intensively than it is to manage cover crops,” he says, noting they also maintain native bushland as a “wildlife corridor” and to encourage biodiversity.
 “For me, it is important to make sure that we can grow things in less of a monoculture.”